 Initially, the word Impressionism was like a swear word in the art world, with critics believing that these artists did not paint with technique, but rather simply smeared paint onto a canvas.
 The brushstrokes indeed were a significant departure from those that came before them, sometimes becoming furiously wild.
 Distinct shapes and lines disappeared into a whirlwind of colors.
 Individual dots of completely new colors were put together, particularly in the pointillism variety of Impressionist paintings.
 The subjects of Impressionist paintings could often only be recognized from a distance.

 A significant change that occurred during the Impressionist era was that painting began to take place “en-plein-air,” or outside.
-Much of the Impressionist artist’s ability to capture the complex and ever-changing colors of the natural world was as a result of this shift.
+Much of the Impressionist artist’s ability to capture the complex and ever-changing colors of the natural world were a result of this shift.

 Impressionist artists also began to move away from the desire to lecture and teach, preferring to create art for art’s sake.
 Galleries and international exhibitions became increasingly important.